24-Kwek-44/real-time-metro-tracking-app/README.md

 # Real-Time Metro Tracking Application

-This is the group project for UEEN3123/UEEN3433, building a real-time metro tracking app using Flask, SQLite, and WebSockets.
+This is the group project for UEEN3123/UEEN3433, building a real-time metro tracking and routing application using Flask, SQLite, and WebSockets.

 ## Project Setup & Running Instructions